Autism Therapies: ABA, RDI, and Sensory Therapies

 To provide your child with RDI training, you will need to devote time to attending workshops or watching videos.
 By doing so, you will learn how to provide your child with an effective intervention program.
 The instruction can be both time-consuming and expensive.
 You will also need to commit to regular communication with your certified RDI program consultant.
 That includes regularly videotaping your interaction with your child.

 What are sensory integration and related therapies?

-Many children with autism have sensory problems.
+Many children with ASD have sensory problems.
 Some are overly sensitive to stimuli such as lights, noises, and touch.
 Others are not sensitive enough.